Residential Level II Mental Health and SUD Treatment

 - Group counseling;

 - Counseling with families;

-- Mental Health / Co-occuring disorders education
+- Mental Health / Co-occurring disorders education

-- Life skills training such as anger management, communication skills, employability skills, problem solving, relapse prevention, recovery training, decision-making, relationship skills, and symptom management;
+- Life skills training such as anger management, communication skills, employability skills, problem-solving, relapse prevention, recovery training, decision-making, relationship skills, and symptom management;

-- Psycho-educational Groups that will further help clients incorporate information, which will help them understand various mental health symptoms/diagnosis and establish coping strategies to decrease symptoms and maintain/enhance higher level of functioning and guide them to more productive choices in life.
+- Psycho-educational Groups that will further help clients incorporate the information, which will help them understand various mental health symptoms/diagnosis and establish coping strategies to decrease symptoms and maintain/enhance a higher level of functioning and guide them to more productive choices in life.

 - Coping/Grounding Skills Development Groups are intended to cultivate the skills that our clients will need to achieve and maintain emotional stability.
 These skills may either be directly related to their mental health symptoms ie; ways to communicate symptoms and manage stigma, avoid triggers, or cope with symptoms, or may apply to broader areas relevant to our client’s continued emotional stability such as ways to manage anger, solve problems, or relax to decrease emotional reaction/response to situations.

-- Barriers to Change Groups will utilize states of change to address client’s denial and lack of clinical knowledge about their mental health symptoms, increase their sense of commitment to continued treatment, effect change in maladaptive behaviors and support behaviors conductive to their health and safety.
+- Barriers to Change Groups will utilize states of change to address client’s denial and lack of clinical knowledge about their mental health symptoms, increase their sense of commitment to continued treatment, effect change in maladaptive behaviors and support behaviors conducive to their health and safety.